Esturban/ev/content/collection/machine-learning-i/index.md

 author: E
 date: "2021-02-11"
 summaryOn: true
-summary: "One step closer to making AI that can take over the world using Python :snake:"
+summary: "Making AI that can take over the world using Python :snake:"
 categories: []
 tags:
   - development